 The Bang & Olufsen Beoplay Portal are satisfactory for office use.
 These well-built headphones have a comfortable fit that's suitable for long shifts, and they have a pretty long continuous battery life.
 Their noise isolation feature does an okay job blocking out background noises, too.
 They leak a bit of audio, but it sounds pretty thin, so you should be able to listen to music at loud volumes without really bothering your coworkers, unless you work in a very quiet space.

-The Bang & Olufsen Beoplay Portal are decent for wireless gaming.
-These comfortable over-ears have Xbox Wireless built-in, which ensures low audio latency.
+The Bang & Olufsen Beoplay Portal are decent for wireless gaming, but it's important to make sure that you get the right variant for your console.
+The Xbox variant have Xbox Wireless built-in, which ensures low audio latency.
 Their companion software also has a graphic EQ and presets so you can customize their sound to your liking.
 Although their integrated microphone has an okay recording quality, whoever's on the other end of the line may have some trouble understanding you if you're gaming in a noisy setting.

 The Bang & Olufsen Beoplay Portal are satisfactory for wired gaming.
 They come with a USB and an analog cable, so you can plug them directly into your PlayStation and Xbox consoles for audio and microphone compatibility.
 They're comfortable enough for long gaming sessions, and their companion app offers lots of gaming-related customization features, including a graphic EQ and channel mixing.
 That said, when plugged into your Xbox console over USB, you can only charge the headphones, and they don't support audio or microphone compatibility over this connection.